CodeBySAM2005/iamsam2005/README.md

 # iamsam2005
-This my first Git Repository.
+This is my first Git Repository.
 Author - Suman Nandi